Eniola-Codes/Food-Order-App/README.md

 ![Cart item](https://github.com/Eniola-Codes/Food-Order-App/blob/main/src/components/assets/cartitems.png?raw=true)

+After a user makes an order, the order and contact information of that transaction is being stored on firebase.

 **Technologies**

-Technologies i used to build this are  React.js and Css
+Technologies i used to build this are  React.js, Css, firebase

 I used React.js framework to bootstrap this project because of the limitless functionalities and flexibilities it brings to me, examples of the these are :